 Erinn Brooks, Marketing and Communications Associate

-For the past decade, Erinn has worked in the communications and marketing field in an array of industries spanning fashion and education, but has a special admiration and passion for organizations with a mission for implementing positive change.
-Erinn’s interest in communications and marketing stems from her love for storytelling and writing.
+Erinn is a highly experience strategic storyteller with extensive experience in the communications and marketing field, spanning an array of industries including fashion and education.
+Erinn has a special admiration and passion for organizations with a mission for implementing positive change and strives to align herself professionally and personally to these types of changemakers.
 As a Bay Area native, Erinn aims to support and uplift local entrepreneurs and small business owners from diverse socioeconomic and ethnic backgrounds while utilizing her professional background as a communicator and educator.

 She is a proud alumna of San Francisco State University, where she earned her Master of Arts degree in Broadcast & Electronic Communication.
 In her free time, Erinn enjoys working her way through cookbooks, playing tennis, traveling and spending quality time with her family.